top of page

 How can I rent my granny flat out?

-If you intend to use your granny flat as a habitable space and rental accomodation, it needs to have both structure engineering and BASIX certification, as well as the applicable council approval.
+If you intend to use your granny flat as a habitable space and rental accommodation, it needs to have both structural engineering and BASIX certification, as well as the applicable council approval.
 All BIBOs come standard with pre-certification, making the approval and installation process far easier.

 When it comes to renting out your granny flat, you’ve got two options:

-Airbnb or short term accommodation: potential for higher income with higher risk of vacancies and more work required.
+Airbnb or short-term accommodation: potential for higher income with a higher risk of vacancies and more work required.
 More flexible.

 Long-term rental: less work and maintenance required and a lower risk of vacancies.
 Long-term tenancies are usually more permanent and less flexible.